nopSolutions/nopCommerce-Docs/developer/plugins/how-to-write-plugin_3.90.md

 So let's start:

 - **Create the model**.
 Add a Models folder in the new plugin, and then add a new model class which fits your need.
 - **Create the view**.
-Add a Views folder in the new plugin, then add a {Name} folder (where {Name} is your plugin name), and finally add a cshtml file named Configure.cshtml.
+Add a Views folder in the new plugin, then add a {Name} folder (where {Name} is your plugin name), and finally add a cshtml file named `Configure.cshtml`.
 Important note: for versions 2.00-3.30 the view should be marked as an embedded resource.
 And starting version 3.40 views, ensure that the "Build Action" property of the view file is set to "Content", and the "Copy to Output Directory" property is set to "Copy if newer".
 - **Create the controller**.
 Add a Controllers folder in the new plugin, and then add a new controller class.
-A good practice is to name plugin controllers {Group}{Name}Controller.cs.
+A good practice is to name plugin controllers `{Group}{Name}Controller.cs`.
 For example, PaymentAuthorizeNetController.
 Of course it's not a requirement to name controllers this way (but just a recommendation).
 Then create an appropriate action method for configuration page (in admin area).
 Let's name it "Configure".
 Prepare a model class and pass it to the following view.
 For nopCommerce versions 2.00-3.30 you should pass embedded view path - "Nop.Plugin.{Group}.{Name}.Views. {Group}{Name}.Configure".
-And starting nopCommerce version 3.40 you should pass physical view path - "~/Plugins/{PluginOutputDirectory}/Views/{ControllerName}/Configure.cshtml".
+And starting nopCommerce version 3.40 you should pass physical view path - `~/Plugins/{PluginOutputDirectory}/Views/{ControllerName}/Configure.cshtml`.
 For example, open Authorize.NET payment plugin and look at its implementation of PaymentAuthorizeNetController.

     > [!TIP]
     > - The easiest way to complete the steps described above is opening any other plugin and copying these files into your plugin project.
 Then just rename appropriate classes and directories.